Rednaxela Terrace

-Rednaxela Terrace (列拿士地臺; Liht-nàh-sih Deih-tòih) is a pedestrian-only street in Mid-Levels, Hong Kong.
+Rednaxela Terrace (列拿士地臺 (lit6 naa4 si6 dei6 toi4)) is a pedestrian-only street in Mid-Levels, Hong Kong.

 It is 63 m long and junctions Shelley Street to the west and Peel Street to the east.

 Name

 Although there are no official conclusions to the origin of the name, it is believed that the road was part of the property owned by a Mr. Alexander, and Rednaxela is an understandable transposition of the English name Alexander, since the Chinese language was typically written right-to-left at the time.
 Most of the naming errors in Hong Kong are a result of incorrect transliterations.
 Another explanation is that the name is linked to abolitionist Robert Alexander Young, who was known to have used the name Rednaxela in his 1829 work Ethiopian Manifesto.
 Chinese transliteration followed suit and was adopted by the neighbourhood, and the government never made any further alterations.